rdlucas2/exploringwhisper/README.md

 Exploring openaiwhisper.

 Models can be added to the models folder to be cached in the docker images, otherwise the model will be downloaded.
+To listen to audio from computer speakers, you must enable "stereo mix" on your recording devices, and then find it in the list of audio devices from the python -m sounddevice command.

 ### working locally
 ```